Skip to content Skip to sidebar Skip to footer

 The solution to this “problem” is simple.
 We just need to clearly define the words we use.
 But that takes time and it takes intentionality, both things that are not often used in our busy lives.

-For the sake of clarity, we took some time and intentionality and looked at these two phrases.
+For the sake of clarity, let’s some time and intentionality and look at these two phrases.

 Intentional age segregation is a relatively new phenomenon.
 Graded classrooms didn’t really get their start until the last 1800s/early 1900s and didn’t spread to the whole country for decades after that.